gibriil/enterprise_portal_example/README.md

-# Enterprise Portal with SAML SSO
+# Enterprise Portal with OIDC SSO
 This is an example infrastructure for delivering password protected and personalized static content on Apache with a Go backend replacement for PHP.
 This model is perfect for Universities wanting a password protected portal/intranet with the Modern Campus CMS.

 **_This is should not be run as a production environment.
 This is only an example to inform how a production environment could be setup._**